schitresh/system-design/design_concepts/5_others/2_testing.md

     - Lower level modules are tested with higher level modules until all the modules are tested
   - Top Down IT
     - Simulates the behavior of the lower level modules that are not yet integrated
-    - Needs many stubs and difficult ot observe outputs
+    - Needs many stubs and difficult to observe outputs

 ## Regression Testing
 - Used to ensure that the new changes do not introduce new bugs or breaks functionality